Indianapolis Parenting Time Lawyer

 In an ideal situation, a child would have equal time with both parents.
 However, often times due to distance, tension between the parents, financial difficulties, or other issues, this is not the case.
 If you are not awarded primary physical custody in a divorce, you may worry that the custodial parent will withhold your child from you.
 Indiana law presumes that it is in the best interests of the child to have access to both parents, absent extraordinary circumstances.
 Therefore, it is your right as a parent to request reasonable parenting time.
-This means that if the custodial parent is unwilling to permit you to see your child and the court has not prohibited you from seeing the child, you can have the court intervene tp set up and enforce a parenting time plan.
+This means that if the custodial parent is unwilling to permit you to see your child and the court has not prohibited you from seeing the child, you can have the court intervene to set up and enforce a plan.

-Child custody and parenting time disputes are exhausting, stressful, and emotionally draining for both you and your child.
+Child custody and parenting disputes are exhausting, stressful, and emotionally draining for both you and your child.
 In order to return to focusing on your relationship with your child, it is crucial that you choose the right Indianapolis parenting time lawyer.
 The right attorney will understand your needs and goals, will tailor representation to match those needs and goals, and will effectively advocate for you and your child in court.
 The Indianapolis family law attorneys at Eskew law, LLC have dedicated their careers to assisting Indianapolis and Central Indiana residents with resolving their family disputes.
 For more information on how we can help your family, call Eskew Law, LLC at (317) 974-0177.

 If you and the other parent are divorcing or were never married, you would ideally be awarded joint physical custody of your child.
 This is essential a shared parenting time schedule.
 This allows both parents to play a vital role in the child’s upbringing.
-Physical Custody can be seen as being subject to the other parties parenting time.
+Physical Custody can be seen as being subject to the other parties’ time.
 So, the closer the parties are to equal time with the child, the less there is a designation of primary physical custody.
-While Indiana courts recognize a minimum parenting time, there is no requirement that a court explain why they’ve set up parenting time in excess of the minimum.
-If you are undergoing a hardship in your life, the judge may believe you are not currently ready or able to fully dedicate your time and attention..
-In that case, you can expect the court will order the other parent to have primary physical custody subject to your parenting time.
+While Indiana courts recognize a minimum parenting time, there is no requirement that a court explain why they’ve it set up in excess of the minimum.
+If you are undergoing a hardship in your life, the judge may believe you are not currently ready or able to fully dedicate your time and attention.
+In that case, you can expect the court will order the other parent to have primary physical custody subject to your time.
 During this time, you may be upset, sad, and confused, worried about when you will see your child next.
-Even if you are not the custodial parent, you are still afforded reasonable parenting time rights under the law.
+Even if you are not the custodial parent, you are still afforded reasonable rights under the law.

 This is the decision-making authority for the child.
 It covers educational, religious, and health care decisions.
 The courts are inclined to order joint legal custody so long as the parents can demonstrate the ability to communicate and reach a decision without involving the child or becoming embroiled in violent arguments.
 In the event you do not agree after reasonable discussions, the court can still resolve the issue.

-• Short-term unsupervised parenting time, usually midweek parenting time
+• Short-term unsupervised time, usually midweek

 • Extended parenting time such as spring break, summer vacation, holidays

-The custodial parent may be willing to work with a non-custodial parent on developing a parenting time schedule that works for everyone.
+The custodial parent may be willing to work with a non-custodial parent on developing a schedule that works for everyone.
 However, given the tension and emotions involved in a child custody dispute, many visitation schedules are left in the discretion of the court.
 The judge will determine what schedule is in the child’s best interests that is reasonable under the circumstances.
-If either parent fails to follow the parenting time schedule, such as by failing to show for a meeting, refusing to allow the child to participate, being late for an exchange, you can file for contempt to enforce the parenting time schedule.
+If either parent fails to follow the schedule, such as by failing to show for a meeting, refusing to allow the child to participate, being late for an exchange, you can file for contempt to enforce the parenting schedule.
 If there is a different schedule for parenting time that would be better for the child, you may also move to modify the parenting time schedule to change the frequency or length of parenting time.